-Simply connect the STEMMA QT cable from the STEMMA QT port on your board to the STEMMA QT port on the MCP9808.
+Connect the STEMMA QT cable from the STEMMA QT port on the Feather to the STEMMA QT port on the MCP9808.

 Find Your Sensor

 The first thing you'll want to do after getting the sensor wired up, is make sure it's wired correctly.
 You're going to do an I2C scan to see if the board is detected, and if it is, print out its I2C address.